ably/ably-asset-tracking-android/README.md

 This repository is structured as a Gradle [Multi-Project Build](https://docs.gradle.org/current/userguide/multi_project_builds.html).

-We'll add more content here as the development evolves.
-For the time being this content will be focussed on those developing the code within this repository.
-Eventually it'll move elsewhere so that we can replace this root readme with something public facing.

 ### Coding Conventions and Style Guide

 - Use best, current practice wherever possible.